Alquemie/audience/README.md

-# Audience Segments
+# Audience Segment Taxonomies

-Create custom taxonomies based on target audience segments and the buyers journey.
+Custom taxonomies based on target audience segments and phases of the buyers journey.

 ## Description